Surface market signals, competitor patterns, and ranking logic instead of another generic brainstorm list.

 Use the ranked output to decide what to validate next, what to ignore, and what is actually worth talking to customers about.

-- Name the exact buyer.
-Identify the person who can feel the problem and approve payment.
+- Buyer clarity.
+Whether the idea has a specific person who feels the problem and can approve payment.

-- Compare adjacent wedges.
-Check whether a narrower version of the idea has clearer demand or faster distribution.
+- Adjacent wedges.
+Whether a narrower version of the idea has clearer demand or faster distribution than your starting point.

 What this validator is actually good for